Manage application attributes

 Add a new attribute

-- Select the Add () icon in the attribute list header.
+- Click Add () in the attribute list header.

-- From the Data Source drop down select an appropriate data source.
+- From the Data Source drop-down box, select an appropriate data source.

-See Data Source Types below for a list of supported data source types and their meaning.
+See Data Source Types for a list of supported data source types and their meaning.

-- From the Field drop down select a field name.
+- From the Field drop-down box, select a field name.

-- From the Type drop down select the appropriate target type, either Header or Cookie.
+- From the Type drop-down box, select the appropriate target type, either Header or Cookie.

-For example, to map the idP field username to the header field login, we would create an attribute resembling:
+For example, to map the IDP field username to the header field login, you need to create an attribute resembling: